jxnl/blog/docs/writing/posts/learning.md

 You should always try to learn from people who are actively doing the thing that you want to do.
 There's some nuance too around learning from a range of people and skills too.
 A group of ten white belts (newest) is probably going to be a terrible and difficult path to learning, but having a mix of black belts might also be technically difficult to learn from.

-If you want to succeed in business, you should learn from people who are actively doing business.
-This might not be some investor, and it might not be Zuckerberg either.
-You need to find the right blend of at your level, a few months ahead, and exeedingly above, actually doing things you want to do, in the current moment.
-There are many teachers who are out of touch, or too far remove from the moment they were learning in.
+If you want to succeed in business, you should learn from people who are actively engaged in business.
+This might not be an investor, and it might not be Zuckerberg either.
+You need to find the right blend of individuals who are at your level, a few months ahead, and significantly more advanced, actually pursuing the things you want to do in the current moment.
+There are many teachers who are out of touch or too far removed from the moment they were learning in.

 ### Rocket League